A Model for Dark Energy decay: Computation of the Decay Rate

-For masses in the range $10^{-3}$GeV to 1000 GeV that is, from the value when gravity becomes important up to the mass of a neutralino, the logarithm of all these quantities has magnitude of the order $10$ to $10^{2}$GeV.
 We will simply estimate the pre-exponential terms as 1 GeV$^{4}$ in order to facilitate the calculations and give the correct units we are dealing with.

-Inverting the expression of the decay rate we then obtain the decay time (times the volume) of a particle, that is, \be t=e^{\frac{10^{122}}{4}}GeV^{-1}=10^{-25}e^{\frac{10^{122}}{4}}seconds\quad . \ee This is much larger than the age of the universe, $10^{17}$ seconds.
-In fact we can only conclude about this situation that the false vacuum is stabilized for large values of masses.

-For small enough masses, in the limit in which gravity is not important (masses smaller than $10^{-3}GeV$), but larger than$10^{-13}$GeV we found that the decay rate is \be \frac{\Gamma}{V}=e^{-10^{156}m^{12}}GeV^{4}\quad . \ee We obtain the decay time $10^{-25}\{exp(10^{156}m^{12})\}^{\frac{1}{4}}$s.
+Its easy to show that it will not affect our results.